1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969-S DCAM Dime Value

-Deep Cameo proofs achieve the maximum visual contrast possible for San Francisco production.
+Deep Cameo (DCAM) proofs achieve the maximum visual contrast possible for San Francisco production.
 The heavily frosted design elements stand out sharply against deeply mirrored fields, creating an almost three-dimensional appearance that collectors particularly value.
+Think of fresh white frost against a mirror-black background — that is the contrast that earns this designation.

 1969-S DCAM Dime Price/Grade Chart